peeringdb/docs/docs/howto/peeringdb-py.md

 The initial sync will happen from the public cache, which does not contain data that isn't available to unauthenticated requests, such as network contacts that are set to `Users` visibility.
 In order to fetch this data you can pass the `--fetch-private` argument.

-Note that you will need to have valid authentication set up for this (preferably via api-key)
+Note that you will need to have valid authentication set up for this (preferably with an API key), for example:

 ```
 peeringdb sync --fetch-private